yoav1131/Deep-Unfolded-D-ADMM/README.md

 # Deep-Unfolded-D-ADMM
 ![P=50 graph](https://github.com/yoav1131/Deep-Unfolded-D-ADMM/assets/61379895/27bada02-b87a-432d-8817-011b7c59b950)

-# Introduction
+## Introduction

-In this work we propose a method for disributed optimization called Unfolded Distibuted Method of Multipliers (UD-ADMM).
+In this work we propose a method for disributed optimization called Unfolded Distibuted Method of Multipliers (D-ADMM), which facilitates the application of D-ADMM with limited communications using the emerging deep unfolding methodology.
-This repository implement the proposed the proposal D-ADMM algorithm and the unfolded D-ADMM
+Please refer to our paper for more detailes.

+## Usage
+This code has been tested on Python 3.9.7, PyTorch 1.10.2 and CUDA 11.1

 # Python code
 ## Description